Responsible driving means driving with the safety and convenience of all road users in mind.

 Don’t play music in your car so loudly that you can’t hear:

-You are responsible for removing the following things if they fall or escape from your vehicle onto the road:
+You're responsible for removing the following things if they fall or escape from your vehicle onto the road:

-Space-saver wheels are for emergency use only and are not designed to be used over long distances.
+Space-saver wheels are for emergency use only and aren’t designed to be used over long distances.
 If you get a flat tyre and replace a wheel with a space-saver wheel, you should only use it to get directly home or to a place where the flat tyre can be repaired or replaced.

 Space-saver wheels must have a safety label that states that the tyre is for temporary use only, what the maximum safe speed is for the tyre and what the correct pressure is.
 Make sure you read and follow the label.